 - Choose one or more layers to be masked in the Contents pane.

-- Under Feature Layer, on the Appearance tab, in the Drawing group, click Masking .
+- On the Feature Layer tab, in the Drawing group, click Masking .

 Mask layer symbols